ASERG-STELA/shu-development-process/construction-code/code-review/level4/level-4-code-review-guidelines.md

 ## 5. How to Conduct a Good Code Review

-Here are 9 code review best practices, that you should try to use when undertaking your code reviews:
+Here are 9 code review best practices, that you should try to use when undertaking your code reviews (reference [3]):

 1. Know What to Look for in a Code Review (e.g. structure, style, logic, performance, test coverage, design, readability (and maintainability), functionality)